M-Nassir/perception/README.md

-Perception anomaly detection algorithm.
+Perception Anomaly Detection.

-This project concerns the prototypical implemenation of the algorithm described in the paper "Anomaly Detection using Principle of Human Perception" that can be found at: https://arxiv.org/abs/2103.12323
+This project contains the prototypical implemenation of the algorithm described in the paper "Anomaly Detection using Principle of Human Perception" that can be found at: https://arxiv.org/abs/2103.12323

 The perception algorithm detects global anomalies in univariate and multivariate data parameter-free!
-Just give it the data as a numpy array and it will return the label (normal or anomalous) of each observation.
+Just give it the standardised data as a numpy array and it will return the label (normal or anomalous) of each observation.
 The algorithm also gives each observation a score that can be useful for further analysis and investigations.

 Notes on the algorithm: